The Mondo Esoterica Guide to:

 About The Peplum:

-From the very beginning the Italian cinema industry has been producing Sword and Sandal films with an epic spectacle - Quo Valdis (1912), The Last Days of Pompeii (1913) and Cabria (1914) were among the first and most successful Italian silent films.
-The latter is most notable for the introduction of the Maciste character a musclebound hero in the Hercules mould, played by actor Batolomeo Pagano.
-He went on to play the character in twenty-six more films up until 1926, with a mix of Sword and Sandal and more contemporary settings.
-The genre began to wane however, with the Italian cinema genre as a whole, in the aftermath of the First World War - one exception being Mussolini's pet project Scipione l'africano (1937) considered to be the largest scale epic ever helmed.
-The Second World War did even more damage to the Italian film industry but it quickly strove to return and alongside the art-house favourite Neo-Realist films the more popular genres began to remerge with dozens of low budget comedies and soon enough another retelling of the classic Last Days of Pompeii (1950), followed by Riccardo Freda's epic Sins of Rome (1952) and Anthony Quinn in Attila (1954).
+From the very beginning, the Italian cinema industry has been producing Sword and Sandal films with an epic spectacle - Quo Valdis (1912), The Last Days of Pompeii (1913) and Cabria (1914) were among the first and most successful Italian silent films.
+The latter is most notable for the introduction of the Maciste character, a musclebound hero in the Hercules mold, played by actor Batolomeo Pagano - he went on to play the character in twenty-six more films up until 1926, with a mix of classical and more contemporary settings.
+The genre began to wane however, with Italian cinema as a whole, in the aftermath of the First World War - one exception being Mussolini's pet project Scipione l'africano (1937) about the destruction of Cathage and considered to be the largest scale epic ever made.
+The Second World War did even more damage to the Italian film industry but it quickly strove to return and alongside the famed Neo-Realist films, the more popular genres began to re-emerge with dozens of low budget comedies and soon enough another retelling of the classic Last Days of Pompeii (1950), followed by Riccardo Freda's elaborate Sins of Rome (1953) set around the legend of Spartacus and a version of the classic tale of Ulysses - Ulisse (1954) starring Kirk Douglas.

-The majority of the films follow the same basic pattern.
-Set during some generic period of ancient Roman or Greek history, with the hero discovering a 'wrong', and in setting out to right it upsetting the evil villain who will sent waves of cannon fodder soldiers at the hero, all building up to a climactic confrontation with a nice happy ending.
-This last point is most notable when comparing the Pepla to many of the later Euro-cult genres, from the Western to the Giallo, in which nihilism and tragic endings were all too common - the Traditional Peplums were almost invariably light in tone and although not always resorting to all out comedy, this was often a feature of the genre and the productions could generally be considered family friendly, at least by modern standards.
-A few distinct entries, notably Mario Bava's haunting Hercules at the Centre of the Earth (1962) did emerge, but they were infrequent.
+A majority of these films follow the same basic pattern.
+Set during some generic period of ancient Roman or Greek history, our hero discovers a 'wrong' (usually an evil dictator who has usurped the throne of a kingdom) and in setting out to right it will upset the villain who will sent waves of cannon fodder soldiers at the hero, all building up to a climactic confrontation with a nice happy ending.
+This last point is most notable when comparing the Pepla to many of the later Euro-cult genres, from the Western to the Giallo, in which nihilism and tragic endings were all too common - the Traditional Peplums were almost invariably light in tone and although rarely resorting to all out comedy, comic relief characters were often a feature of the genre and the productions could generally be considered family friendly, at least by modern standards.

-Less common, due largely due to their much higher cost, was the Historical Epic Peplum.
-Usually quite accurately based on real historical events, or well known legends, these films were often much darker and grimmer than the Traditional Peplum, although a happy ending would usually be provided.
-Influenced by the American epics, these Italian productions would usually revolve around some key battle scenes with small scale characterisation inbetween.
-Depending on the production budget, some genuinely large scale battle scenes could be staged, most notably in The Wooden Horse of Troy (1961) and The Battle of Marathon (1959).
-In contrast to Hollywood's output however, even the largest scale films would rarely exceed 90 minutes run-time and the overblown excesses of such productions as Cleopatra (1963) were avoided.
+Less recognised but equally as numerous was the Historical Peplum.
+Based on real historical events, or well known legends such as the Battle of Marathon, these films were often darker and more violent than the Traditional Peplum, although a happy ending would usually be provided.
+Magic and Gods would be completely eshewed, even when adapting legendary stories such as the Battle of Troy, and although there usually was still space for a musclebound hero, his strength would not be supernatural.
+Influenced by the American epics, these Italian productions would generally revolve around some key battle scenes with small scale characterisation inbetween.
+Depending on the production budget, some genuinely large scale battle scenes could be staged, most notably in The Battle of Marathon (1959) and The Wooden Horse of Troy (1961).
+In contrast to Hollywood's output however, even the largest scale films would rarely exceed 90 minutes run-time and the overblown excesses of such productions as Twentieth Century Fox's Cleopatra (1963) were avoided.

-Not all of the more historically themed Pepla were epics however, and the Historical Adventure Peplum was one of the more common subgenres, combining real historical settings with fictional stories, they ranged from the small scale Ten Gladiators series, to the near epic spectacle of The Collosus of Rhodes (1961) with many of the smaller scale entries in particular being essentially a Traditional Peplum without the Hercules.
-Probably furthest removed from the normal definition of a Peplum was
+Not all of the more historically themed Pepla were epic war films however and historical adventure films formed one of the more common subgenres of the Peplum, combining real historical settings with fictional stories.
+These ranged from the relatively small scale Ten Gladiators series, to the epic spectacle of The Colossus of Rhodes (1961) and Last Days of Pompeii (1959).
+Probably furthest removed from the normal definition of a Peplum were the small number of historical dramas with a focus much more on dialogue and plot than action scenes, including Messalina (1960) which packed enough court intrigue and murder into its script to make a thespian happy.

 On the directoral side, the genre never boasted any iconic names of its own, although it did prove to be a starting block for many directors who became iconic in their own fields.
-Future Spaghetti Western auteurs Sergio Corbucci and Sergio Leone got their first breaks in the genre, working together on The Last Days of Pompeii (1959) while many of the cult favourite Western directors, including Gianfranco Parolini and Ferdinando Baldi, made their debuts in the Peplum.
-Italian Master of Horror Mario Bava got a big start as a cinematographer on both Hercules (1958) and its sequel, and it was his work filling in for the uninterested Jacques Tourner on Giant of Marathon (1959) that got him noticed and lead to his first directoral break - Black Sunday (1960).
-His mentor Riccardo Freda worked on several genre entries, including the pre-boom Sins of Rome (1952), and later The Giants of Thessaly (1961) and Maciste in Hell (1963).
+Future auteurs Sergio Corbucci and Sergio Leone got their first breaks in the genre, working together on The Last Days of Pompeii (1959) while many other future Western directors, including Gianfranco Parolini and Ferdinando Baldi, made their debuts in the Peplum.
+Italian Master of Horror Mario Bava got his big start as a cinematographer on both Hercules (1958) and its sequel, and it was his work filling in for the uninterested Jacques Tourner on Giant of Marathon (1959) that got him noticed and lead to his first directoral break - Black Sunday (1960).
+His mentor Riccardo Freda worked on several genre entries, including the pre-boom Sins of Rome (1952) and later The Giants of Thessaly (1961) and Maciste in Hell (1963).

 Pepla are generally poorly served on DVD, particularly in the US, where the lapse of many of the films into the public domain has lead to a rash of low quality DVD releases, with full frame transfers making the generally scope films all but unwatachable.
 Even the classic Hercules (1958) and its sequel are poorly treated.
-Fortunately there have been a series of good looking releases in Italy and Germany, several of which have included English options.
+Fortunately there have been a series of good looking releases in Italy, Spain and Germany, although only a select few have included English options.

 Caesar the Conqueror (1962)